 Can I get cashback on Black Friday deals?

 Sometimes, yes.
-Your credit card may offer cashback on purchases, and some big brands often offer cashback even when you purchase from a retailer.
+Your credit card may offer cashback on purchases, and some big brands, particularly cameras, often offer cashback even when you purchase from a retailer.

 Am I protected when I buy on Black Friday?

 Yes.
-In Australia, anything you buy from a company online is covered by a wealth of consumer protection legislation which give you the same rights as with any other online purchase.
+In Australia, anything you buy from a company online is covered by a wealth of consumer protection legislation which gives you the same rights as with any other online purchase.

 How can I stay safe on Black Friday?